 For now, we’ll talk a bit about that former half.

-The short and sweet melodic hardcore affair of the self-hating ‘Wither//Collapse’ is a deep dive into the mind of McAleer and his harsh opinions he has of himself.
-The slow-then-fast-then-slow-again slog of ‘Isolation‘ deals with the fear of death and the unknown.
-The 50-second assault that is ‘Grey‘ goes from 0-100 in a split second, and deals with the inward battle against loneliness and the struggle to find self-acceptance.
-Also, while I’m on the topic, ‘Grey‘ has now overtaken ‘Sustain‘ and ‘Vices Go‘/’Perspectives‘ as the best set opener Vices have written to date.
+The short and sweet melodic hardcore affair of the self-hating ‘Wither//Collapse’ is a deep dive into the mind of McAleer and the harsh opinions he has of himself.
+The slow-then-fast-then-slow-again ripper of ‘Isolation‘ deals with the fear of death and the unknown.
+The 50-second rapid assault that is ‘Grey‘ goes from 0-100 in a split second, and deals with the inward battle against loneliness and the struggle to find self-acceptance.
+Also, while I’m on the topic, ‘Grey‘ has now overtaken ‘Sustain‘ and ‘Vices Go‘/’Perspectives‘ as the best set opener Vices have ever written to date.

-Then there’s the album’s key emotional crux, ‘Alone’, an impactful, harrowing tale of the vocalist’s divorce last year in which he deals with the fallout of said split, going from a having family to having an empty home, and how this situation will affect him and his daughter henceforth.
+Then there’s the album’s key emotional crux, ‘Alone’, an impactful, harrowing tale of the vocalist’s divorce last year in which he deals with the fallout of said split, going from a having a full, loving family to having an empty home, and how this situation will affect him and his young daughter henceforth.
 It’s powerful stuff and is bound to put a lump in your throat.
-‘Alone‘ also showcases one of the rare moments where McAleer has sung clean vocals for Vices (he also has some better pitched screams here too) and it works damn well.
-But above else, it feels natural for not only that particular song but for him as a vocalist and for the band’s overall sound.
+‘Alone‘ also showcases one of the rare moments where McAleer has sung clean vocals for Vices (he also has some better pitched screams across the board here too) and it works damn well.
+Above all else, it feels natural for not only that particular song but for him as a vocalist and for the band’s overall sound.

 And for real, fuck that guy in question; that son of a bitch deserves to suffer the very worst.
 Seems only fair to me for his own heinous actions.